SergiuAvangarde/Exercise2-Sergiu/README.md

 The Graph is calculated by setting the value of X with values ranging from -10 to 10, At every value of X it sets the exact point for the line on the graph, for a smoother curve I incremented the value of X by 0.1 at every point.

-To match the graph scale with the point coordinates I scaled the line in the inspector, and this way if I give the coordinates on X = 2.5f and in Y = 5.0f, that point will be exactly at 2.5 on the X scale and 5 on Y scale according to the graph background.
+To match the graph scale with the point coordinates I scaled the line in the inspector, and this way if I give the coordinates         with X = 2.5f and Y = 5.0f, that point will be exactly at 2.5 on the X scale and 5 on Y scale according to the graph background.

 ## Further improvements wich could be done: